gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 JWT Token refresh | `JWT_REFRESH` | The time in minutes before a JWT token expires and the application router should trigger a token refresh routine.
 Incoming connection timeout | `INCOMING_CONNECTION_TIMEOUT` | Maximum time in milliseconds for a client connection.
 After that time the connection is closed.
 If set to 0, the timeout is disabled.
 Default: 120000 (2 min)
 Tenant host pattern | `TENANT_HOST_PATTERN` | String containing a regular expression with a capturing group.
 The request host is matched against this regular expression.
 The value of the first capturing group is used as tenant id.
+Destination host pattern | `DESTINATION_HOST_PATTERN` | String containing a regular expression with a capturing group.
+The request host is matched against this regular expression.
+The value of the capturing group is used as destination name.
 [Compression](#compression-property) | `COMPRESSION` | Configuration regarding compressing resources before responding to the client.
 _Secure_ flag of session cookie | `SECURE_SESSION_COOKIE` | Can be set to `true` or `false`.
 By default, the _Secure_ flag of the session cookie is set depending on the environment the application router runs in.
 For example, when application router is behind a router (Cloud Foundry's router or SAP Web Dispatcher) that is configured to serve HTTPS traffic, then this flag will be present.
 During local development the flag is not set.
 This environment variable can be used to enforce setting or omitting the _Secure_ flag. **Note**: If the Secure flag is enforced, the application router will reject requests sent over unencrypted connection (http).
 Trusted CA certificates | `XS_CACERT_PATH` | List of files paths with trusted CA certificates used for outbound https connections (UAA, destinations, etc.).
 File paths are separated by [path.delimiter](https://nodejs.org/api/path.html#path_path_delimiter).
 If this is omitted, several well known "root" CAs (like VeriSign) will be used.
 This variable is set automatically by XSA On-premise runtime.